earth-mover/flux-web-demo/README.md

-# Earthmover Flux Demo
+# Earthmover Flux Web App Demos

-A collection of demods how Flux APIs can be used to build web applications with Weather and Climate data.
+A collection of demos how Flux APIs can be used to build web applications with Weather and Climate data.

 ## Demos